 Circumstances not accepted as grounds for an appeal:

-- Claims of being unaware of, or not understanding the Accreditation standards and requirements
+- Claims of being unaware of, or not understanding the CII recognition of prior learning standards and requirements

 - An appeal against a decision made by the CII Disciplinary Committee